John LeClair came back, in a big way.

 Daren Puppa did not.

-And neither did the Lightning, which tried Tuesday night but failed to deliver its third consecutive successful comeback to an all-time NHL-record crowd of 28,183 spectators at the ThunderDome.
+And neither did the Lightning, which tried but failed to deliver a third consecutive successful comeback to an NHL all-time record crowd of 28,183 spectators at the ThunderDome.

-The Lightning got behind the Philadelphia Flyers early and never made up enough lost ground, falling 4-1 to even their first-round Stanley Cup playoff series 2-2.
+Tuesday night it did: The Lightning got behind early and never made up enough lost ground, falling 4-1 to the Philadelphia Flyers to even their first-round Stanley Cup playoff series 2-2.

 LeClair returned from an ankle injury to lead Philadelphia, scoring its first goal to put the Flyers up early and its fourth midway through the final period to squash hopes of a Lightning rally.